kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 ![Enable time series auto extract](attach/img/epts-autoextract-config.png)

-With this function enabled, Kaa will automatically create a time series for each numeric field it encounters at the root of data samples your endpoints submit.
+With this function enabled, Kaa will automatically create a time series for each numeric field that it encounters at the root of data samples submitted by your endpoints.
-You will then be able to view these time series in Kaa UI, no extra configuration is required.
+You will then be able to view these time series in the Kaa UI, with no extra configuration required.

 #### Visualize data